 Apple has always played by its own rules.
 It’s not just differentiated, it’s purposely contrarian.

-It was born that way, as the counter-culture antithesis to Windows and IBM.
+It was born that way, as the counter-culture antithesis to Windows and corporate behemoths like IBM.

 According to a 2002 Wired Magazine article, “they did it by building a sense of belonging to an elite club by portraying the Mac as embodying the values of righteous outsiderism and rebellion against injustice.”